-As a condition of being a Purchase of Care provider relative caregivers receive health and safety reviews, at least annually, by the Division of Social Services Child Care monitors who use a checklist when conducting site visits to ensure compliance with health and safety concerns.
-Some of the health/safety concerns reviewed by monitors include: a check of whether the trash in the home is properly contained, a check of whether there are working utilities, i.e. water, electric, phone, etc., a check for signs of mold or infestation of insects or rodents, a check of the outdoor play area to determine if there are any hazards endangering the child such as abandoned cars, equipment, unsecured trash, etc. In addition, relative caregivers are required to take 28 hours of pre-service and on-going professional development on health and safety topics that include nutrition, child development, first aid/CPR, prevention/response to emergencies due to food and allergic reactions, etc. Providers have 12 months to complete the training and are required to take 3 hours of professional development annually.
-The lead agency contracts with the University of Delaware to provide this service as well as track provider participation.
+Relative care providers are exempt.
+As a condition of being a subsidy provider, relatives caregivers receive annual health and safety reviews by the lead agency's Child Care Monitors.
+Child Care Monitors use a checklist when conducting site visits to ensure compliance with health and safety regulations which include a check of whether trash is properly contained, a check of working utilities, a check for signs of rodents, a check of the outdoor play areas to assess safety or any hazards that may endanger children.
+Additionally, relative caregivers are required to take 28 hours of health and safety training.
+Providers have 12 months to complete the training and must take 3 hours of training annually in a health and safety topic.